daqcri/deeper-lite/README.md

 Ubuntu 16.04 or 17.04 with build-essentials and python3

-then run the install.sh to install torch and the required rocks
+then run the install.sh to install

+1) mono-devel

+2) torch and the required rocks